-Social, emotional, physical, mental and spiritual health are the foci of teaching and learning in all areas of this curriculum.
+Social, emotional, physical, mental and spiritual health are the focus of teaching and learning in all areas of this curriculum.
 Students are encouraged to value, maintain and promote a healthy lifestyle.

-The curriculum incorporates Physical Education, Health Theory, Sport Science, and Outdoor Education.
-This is offered to students in a variety of ways.
-Physical Education and Health Theory are compulsory in Years 9 and 10, where the curriculum progresses from areas of study explored in Year 8.
-Sport Science is an elective subject of two distinct and separate units that can be taken in Year 9 or Year 10.
-Students in Year 9 engage in a weeklong Outdoor Education program.
-In Year 10, students can choose the elective 'Outdoor Education' which incorporates the theory, planning and preparation for outdoor adventures.
+The Year 9 and 10 Health Framework incorporates Physical Education, Health Theory, Sport Science, and Outdoor Education.
+These courses are offered to students in a variety of ways.
+The Physical Education and Health Theory course aligns with the Australian Curriculum and is compulsory in Years 9 and 10.
+The elective subject Sport Science offers two distinct and separate units that can be studied in Year 9 or Year 10.
+All students in Year 9 participate in a week long Outdoor Education experience.
+Students inYear 10 can also choose the elective subject Outdoor Education, which incorporates the theory, planning and preparation for outdoor adventures.